maveniverse/site-001/content/en/docs/njord/_index.md

 with some extras like "local staging".
 {{% /pageinfo %}}

-A tool that handles repository operations for you.
+Maveniverse Njörðr is a tool that makes possible "local staging" (as you may know from MRM), repository operations and publishing repositories.

 https://github.com/maveniverse/njord